 Install solid doors with appropriate dead bolt locks on all exterior doors and keep them locked at all times.
 It is amazing how many women keep their doors unlocked when they are home.
 There are some very attractive security screen doors and bars that can be utilized.
 It is extremely important, however, that you can unlock or remove them from the inside if you need to evacuate your home in case of a fire or other emergency.
 Install wide angle peepholes and use them religiously.
 If you live in a multiple story building, keep all ground floor windows locked.
 Interior door security bars, placed on the inside of the door, under the door knob that wedge against the floor, are a great added deterrent and can really frustrate an intruder.
 I use one on my front door and the door to my bedroom.

 We must raise our awareness to threats, even when we feel the natural security of being in our familiar and comfortable home.
 Things such as pet doors can make an obvious entry point for a determined invader.
-Like me, many of us have sliding glass doors, which are real "weak spots" in a home's security.
-There are rods that can be laid in the track to prevent or obstruct forced entry and devices that make sliding doors less vulnerable - install them!
+Like me, many of us have sliding glass doors, which are real “weak spots” in protecting a home’s security.
+You can purchase rods that you lay in the track to prevent or obstruct forced entry and devices that make sliding doors less vulnerable – install them!